 Here is a list of items that is a good idea to store in a large Rubbermaid container or two, and have on hand in case of an emergency.
 It’s is great to take inventory on these items, and pick them up when we find a great sale or coupon deal to have on hand.
 I found this list from Tops Friendly Markets (link no longer available) and modified and updated it a bit.

-*Bleach for water purifing (use eight drops of regular bleach per gallon of water.) – Or purchase a portable water filter that are popular for camping.
+- Bleach for water purifying (use eight drops of regular bleach per gallon of water.) – Or purchase a portable water filter that are popular for camping.

 Consider investing in an Emergency Supply of Food that can last your and your family up to a month.